What are National Insurance classes?

 From 2023, the levy will also be paid by those workers who are above the state pension age; currently, they don't pay National Insurance at all.

 Employees and most agency workers make Class 1 contributions, collected via PAYE together with their income tax.

-But because it's NI is calculated monthly you could end up paying more on irregular income such as bonuses.
+But because NI is calculated monthly (if you're paid monthly), you could end up paying more on irregular income such as bonuses.

-On top of this, employers also make contributions on their workers' income, generally of 13.8% of earnings above £702 per month.
+On top of this, employers also make contributions on their workers' income, generally of 15.05% from April 2022 of earnings above £758 a month.

 Self-employed National Insurance contributions

 If you're self-employed, you'll often pay both Class 2 and Class 4 National Insurance contributions.